 From Uncertainty to Progress and Hope

 Historically, it has been challenging for people with Visual Snow Syndrome (VSS) to receive an accurate diagnosis.
 Due to its visual symptoms, many people with VSS and their physicians thought their eyes were the origin of the problem.
 But when referred to optometrists and ophthalmologists (eye doctors), who would test for abnormalities, their results typically came back “normal”.
-That is because VSS is a sensory processing disorder that originates in the brain, not the eyes.
+That is because VSS is a sensory processing disorder that affects vision and originates in the brain, not the eyes.

 The Progress